3D Point Cloud Registration with Learning-based Matching Algorithm: Learning-based Matching Algorithm

-Note that, to stack the feature weaving layers deeply, we include shortcut paths every two feature weaving layers to create a residual structure.
-For this purpose, we use an identical channel width $D_z$ as the output of every feature weaving layer (i.e., $\zA{l,n,m}\in \R^{\Dz}$ for $l=1,\ldots,L$), where $D_z = 2 D_g$.
+\textbf{The cross-concatenation} expands the receptive field by concatenating the features repeatedly across sides A and B at every end of feature weaving layers.
+Owing to our choice of $r$-radius neighbor edge selection, $\sEA=\sEB$ and we always have both $\gA{l,n,m}$ and $\gB{l,m,n}$.
+Thus, we can define the cross-concatenation in the same manner as the original WN, which is

-\paragraph{The output layer} finalizes $\ZA_L$, the output of the ($L-1$) stacked feature weaving layers, to be an estimate of the correspondence matrix $\hat{\mP}$.
-This layer first applies the same calculation as in Eq. \eqref{eq:h}, and then calculates
+\textbf{The output layer} finalizes $\ZA_L$, the output of the ($L-1$) stacked feature weaving layers, to be an estimate of the correspondence matrix $\hat{\mP}$.
+This layer first applies the same calculation as in Eq. \eqref{eq:h} but without activation.
+Next, we calculate $\hat{p}^A_{n,m}$ for each $\{n,m\}$ in $\sEA$ as follows:

-This is almost the same as Eq. \eqref{eq:g} but without activation.
-Batch normalization is necessary to prevent the output from falling into a trivial local minimum, which would yield quite small values at all points and make $\hat{\mP}$ a uniform matrix.